youngboy/engine-docs/source/setup-lambda.md

 **Configuration options:**
 1. `apiKey` : The API key for the Engine service you want to report data to.
 2. `logging.level` : Logging level for the proxy.
 Supported values are `DEBUG`, `INFO`, `WARN`, `ERROR`.
-3. `origin.url` : The Lambda function to invoke, in the form: arn:aws:lambda:xxxxxxxxxxx:xxxxxxxxxxxx:function:xxxxxxxxxxxxxxxxxxx
+3. `origin.lambda.functionArn` : The Lambda function to invoke, in the form: arn:aws:lambda:xxxxxxxxxxx:xxxxxxxxxxxx:function:xxxxxxxxxxxxxxxxxxx
-4. `origin.awsAccessKeyId` : Your Access Key ID.
+4. `origin.lambda.awsAccessKeyId` : Your Access Key ID.
 If not provided the proxy will attempt `AWS_ACCESS_KEY_ID`/`AWS_SECRET_KEY` environment variables, and EC2 instance profile.
-5. `origin.awsSecretAccessKey` : Your Secret Access Key.
+5. `origin.lambda.awsSecretAccessKey` : Your Secret Access Key.
-6. `origin.originType` : Set to `Lambda` to specify a Lambda GraphQL server origin.
 7. `frontend.host` : The hostname the proxy should be available on.
 For Docker, this should always be `0.0.0.0`.
 8. `frontend.port` : The port the proxy should bind to.
 9. `frontend.endpoint` : The path for the proxy's GraphQL server .
 This is usually `/graphql`.